NikolaiT/incolumitas/content/Security/detecing-proxies.md

     <figcaption>I am only interested in the Waiting (TTFB) part.</figcaption>
 </figure>

-## Obtain Browser -> Web Server Latency with WebSockets
+## Second Idea: Obtain the browser -> server Latency with WebSockets

 Seeing the latency measurements problems with the code above, it's time to try out WebSockets in order to get more accurate latency (RTT) measurements with JavaScript.